 The FBI points out that these agreements can actually turnout to be legal if the so-called finder proves that they never intended to, or was able to, provide any financing.

 That’s frightening.
 The scammer schemed to dupe someone out of their money.
 They also likely covered their bases with another way to evade the authorities.

-Don’t let financial jams make you vulnerable to scammers
+Don’t let financial jams make you vulnerable to financial scams

 When it comes to offers to help you get out of financial jams, there are red flags to be aware of.

 Also, know that a scheme is in the works if the offer entails nondisclosure or non-circumvention agreements.

 Con artists often use non-circumvention agreements.
 They threaten their victims with civil suits if they report their losses to law enforcement, according to the FBI.

 That gut feeling

-Perhaps the best type of scam detector is your gut.
+Perhaps the best type of financial scams detector is your gut.
 It’s that feeling you get when something just isn’t right.

 That feeling, along with the offer being “just too good to be true,” can help you to avoid being scammed.

 The website Scam Guard gives examples of these types of offers, including:

 “Money left to you from an unknown relative; being awarded a loan or grant you haven’t applied for; winning a lottery you’ve never entered; and being selected to receive a share in funds in return for using your bank account.”